Counseling Psychology Master’s Degree (M.S.)

 - March 15 for Fall admissions

-Applications for the Counseling Psychology program will be reviewed beginning on March 15 for fall admissions.
+Applications for the Counseling Psychology program will be reviewed beginning on March 15 for fall admissions and October 15 for spring admissions.
 Applications received by these dates will receive priority and will be processed before registration so new students can register on time for a better selection of classes.
 After the priority deadlines, applications will be reviewed when they are received and students will be admitted based on space available in the program.

 Fall: July 15